“Uncorking” the facts - The Effects of Alcohol on Human Health

 Alcohol can have a profound impact on digestive health.
 It irritates the stomach lining, leading to inflammation and conditions such as gastritis.
 This inflammation can cause heartburn and the formation of ulcers, and chronic irritation from alcohol can lead to more severe gastrointestinal issues and increase the risk of gastrointestinal cancers.

-Alcohol disrupts the balance of the gut microbiome, reducing beneficial bacteria and promoting the growth of harmful bacteria.
 This imbalance, known as dysbiosis, can compromise the integrity of the gut barrier, leading to digestive disorders like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD).
-Dysbiosis also contributes to systemic inflammation and has been linked to various chronic diseases, including obesity and diabetes.
+Dysbiosis also contributes to chronic systemic inflammation and has been linked to various chronic diseases, including obesity and diabetes.

 One particularly concerning effect of alcohol on digestive health is the development of leaky gut syndrome.
-Alcohol increases intestinal permeability by disrupting the proteins that seal the spaces between intestinal cells, allowing toxins, bacteria, and partially digested food particles to pass into the bloodstream.
+Alcohol increases intestinal permeability by disrupting the proteins that seal the tight junctions between intestinal cells, allowing toxins, bacteria, and partially digested food particles to pass into the bloodstream.
 This condition can cause widespread inflammation, trigger autoimmune reactions, and contribute to conditions such as rheumatoid arthritis, multiple sclerosis, and type 1 diabetes.

 Alcohol's Effect on Sleep and Heart Health